 - Be careful with fireworks.
 Never set off fireworks during a fire ban or in an area with flammable materials around.
 Consider going to see a fireworks show put on by professionals (this is your safest bet), or if you’re in a situation where you’re allowed to set off your own fireworks, do so in an open space at least a few hundred feet wide, like on a beach.
 Read the instructions carefully and keep water and fire extinguishers nearby.
 Be sure to keep track of where the fireworks land and make sure they’re properly extinguished.

 - Skip the yard waste bonfire.
 If you were planning on burning that ever-growing pile of grass, wood debris, and other yard waste on your property, consider composting it or taking it to your local landfill site instead.
 If you must burn yard waste, follow local bylaws (a permit may be required, for example) and ask your local fire authority what safety practices you’re required to follow.

 While there’s a lot you can do to help prevent a wildfire, not all types of wildfires can be prevented.
-To make sure you have the coverage you need to protect your home and seasonal property in the event of a wildfire, reach out to your licensed insurance broker.
+Learn what to do during and after a wildfire and reach out to your insurance broker to make sure you have the coverage you need to protect your home and seasonal property.

 Want to learn more about protecting your seasonal property?
 Check out these little-known facts about seasonal property insurance and consider these tips before you rent out your cottage.

 Share these tips on Facebook or Twitter to help your friends prevent wildfires, too.